Blog on Banking Technology for Common Customer

 Reaching the unreached: The model enables banks to extend financial services to the unreached clients beyond their branch network as beneficiaries of the BCs are

-mostly located in unbanked and underbanked areas
+mostly located in unbanked and underbanked areas.

-Better loan performance: Since local stakeholders like NGOs, post
+Better loan performance: Since local stakeholders like NGOs,

 offices, etc., are involved in the process, they know the customers

-at a personal level.
+personal level.
 The personal connection enhances the customers'

 accountability to the BC, which in turn improves loan performance and repayment rates.